-Dr. Zheng Haibin will, upon re-election as Director of the Company, remain as Chairman of the Remuneration Committee and a member of the Audit Committee and will be considered independent.
+Dr Choo Kian Koon will, upon re-election as a Director of the Company, remain as Chairman of the Nominating Committee and members of the Audit and Remuneration Committees and will be considered independent.

-- To approve the payment of Directors' fees of \$\$175,450 for the financial year ending 31 March 2016, to be paid quarterly in arrears (FY2015: \$\$175,450).
-(Resolution 7) - To re-appoint BDO Limited, Certified Public Accountants, Hong Kong and BDO LLP, Public Accountants and Chartered Accountants, Singapore to act jointly and severally as the Company's Auditors and to authorise the Directors to fix their remuneration.
-(Resolution 8) - 5.
+- 4. To approve the payment of Directors' fees of S\$175,450 for the financial year ending 31 March 2017.
+(FY2016: S\$175,450) (Resolution 5) - 5.
+To re-appoint BDO Limited, Certified Public Accountants, Hong Kong and BDO LLP, Public Accountants and Chartered Accountants, Singapore to act jointly and severally as the Company's Auditors and to authorise the Directors to fix their remuneration.
+(Resolution 6) - 6.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.